Serphiq Find the first SEO move worth testing.

 The most useful competitor signals are usually not the flashy ones.

-Start with topic coverage, page formats, search-intent match, and how clearly a competitor page answers the query.
+Start with topic coverage, page formats, search-intent match, and how clearly a winning page answers the query.
 Then look at how well the page is supported by the rest of the site through internal links, cluster depth, and adjacent content.
 Those comparisons are often more helpful than broad domain-level metrics because they show what is happening where the search battle is actually being won or lost.
 A useful tool should make those signals easier to interpret, not bury them under vanity comparisons.

 08